ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter2/step1.md

 model via the admin panel.

 ## Creating a Thumbnail
-Just naming the column `thumbnail` will not create a thumbnail.
+Just naming the column `thumbnail` will obviously not create a thumbnail.
 We have to implement our thumbnail logic, and we will do that in the `save` method of the model.

 Open `imageupload/models.py` and edit the `UploadedImage` model by creating the `save` method:
 ```python